chuckrector/mappo/README.md

 ✅ | I did it!
 😭 | I didn't do it yet.
 🛠 | I'm working on it!
+💥 | I've done some parts of it.

 Feature | Implemented?
 --- |:---: